orokusaki/adgeletti/README.md

 Integration is simple.
 Call the `Adgeletti.display` function, providing the breakpoint you'd like to display ads for.

     // The following would cause any ads in the page with a "Mobile" breakpoint
     // to be displayed.
-This should be done after or within the document ready
+This should be done within a document ready handler, or
+    // some time after the document ready event has occurred, to ensure the
-    // event, to ensure the lucky charms are in order before you display an ad.
+    // lucky charms are in order before an ad is displayed.
     Adgeletti.display('Mobile');

 Dependencies